 1923 - We lost our Brother Police Officer John Edward Swift *

-1925 - 28 March 1925- Two female members of department given first lesson in pistol shooting.
+1925 - 28 March 1925- Two female members of our department were given the first lesson in pistol shooting for our women officers.
 Baltimore policewomen received their first lesson in the use of firearms.
 Lieut.
 James O. Downes, expert marksman and instructor of the Baltimore Police Department's Pistol Team, explained the use of pistols to the two policewomen.
 Mrs. Mary J. Bruff and Miss Margaret B. Eagleston were the students who appeared at the Central police station yesterday.
 (Note: The first women hired in Baltimore to police, were hired in June and July of 1912.
 Two years later 17 October 1914, we had our first woman Officer shot in the line of duty, Patrol Woman Elaibeth Faber was shot on the Edmonston Ave Bridge, alongside her partner Patrolman Popp who was also shot, and still it would take 11 years of women to be trained and armed)

 1933 - 4 March 1933 - Radio Communication Est. The First radio communications system between Patrol Vehicles and a Central Dispatcher went into service on March 4, 1933.
 Note Commissioner Gaither first suggested this system the Board of Estimates in September of 1931